Scholarship information provided by SF State:

 International Students and Undocumented/DACA/AB540 Students

-- For general information that AB540/undocumented students should have about financing college, see: Educators for Fair Consideration’s Student Guides; scroll down for its "Undergraduate Scholarship" and "Graduate Scholarship" lists.
+- For general information that AB540/undocumented students should have about financing college, see Educators for Fair Consideration's Quick Guide to College Access for Undocumented Students in California.
+Take note of California's SB68 expanded in-state tuition opportunities for undocumented students.

 - See also, Educators for Fair Consideration’s New American Scholars Program, which provides financial awards and support services to low-income immigrant undergraduate and graduate students who live or attend school in the San Francisco Bay Area